johanberntsson/ozmoo/README.md

 ## Status

-Ozmoo is not quite ready for release or production use yet.
-A few minor features are missing, like the ability to save and restore arbitrary parts of memory.
-There are also some bugs.
-Most games should run just fine though.
+Update 2018-12-27: We now consider Ozmoo ready for production use.
+A few minor features are missing, like output to printer and the ability to save and restore arbitrary parts of memory, and chances are they won't be added.

+There are probably still some bugs, and we will work to fix them as soon as we hear of them or notice them.
+We expect almost all games to run just fine.

-If you want to start using Ozmoo once it's more mature, we recommend you to star the project, or just return every once in a while to see what's happening.
+If you want to follow what's happening with Ozmoo, we recommend you to star the project.

 ## Motivation